*This post may contain affiliate links. Read more »

 Step 6

-When serving, garnish each portion with toasted sesame seeds, additional bean sprouts, thinly sliced seasoned seaweed, and scallions.
+When serving, garnish each portion with toasted sesame seeds, additional bean sprouts, thinly sliced seasoned seaweed, and scallions, or Korean scallion salad.

 🍽️Serving Ideas

-This vegan kimchi fried rice is already a pretty nutritionally complete meal, but my family LOVES when I serve this with my tofu katsu, spicy Korean cucumber salad, and sambal goreng tempeh, with a little steamed or sautéed bok choy, or Filipino Sitaw on the side.
+This vegan kimchi fried rice is already a pretty nutritionally complete meal, but my family LOVES when I serve this with other Korean banchans.

 ❗️Top tips